-The Company predominantly utilizes a capital-light, largely outsourced manufacturing model whereby it outsources the fabrication of its systems, and purchases components globally from trusted supply chain partners who meet the Company's cost, quality and delivery requirements.
-The only exception to this is in relation to Airdep, where the assembly and a small amount of fabrication is performed in-house.
+The Company utilizes a capital-light, outsourced manufacturing model for its biogas upgrading systems whereby it outsources fabrication, and purchases components from trusted supply chain partners around the world who meet the Company's cost, quality and delivery requirements.
+In relation to the Company's biogas desulfurization and other Airdep products, fabrication and final assembly are performed in-house.